BoldingBruggeman/eat/tests/2d/README.md

 #### Compiling the 2d case

-It is assumed that a general configuration and compilation of _eat_ has been done.
+It is assumed that a general configuration and compilation of _EAT_ has been done.

 The _builddir_ below is the user provided folder used by _CMake_ to store the necessary compilation configuration.